Dining at Aladdin’s EateryJuly 20, 2020

 Rachel Carson is regarded as the galvanizer of the environmental movement.

 Rachel Carson was born on May 27, 1907, to Robert and Marie Carson, in Springdale, Pennsylvania.
-The youngest of their three children, she was raised on the family farm where she observed and fell in love with nature.
+The Carsons raised Rachel and her two older siblings the family farm where she observed and fell in love with nature.
 She attended Springdale High until she was a junior and then graduated from nearby Parnassus High School, where she excelled.
 Parnassus was an independent municipality until 1939 when it was annexed by New Kensington.

 Carson then attended the Pennsylvania College for Women, now known as Chatham University.
 Originally, an English major, she changed her major to biology and graduated from the college in 1929.
 She then attended Johns Hopkins University, earning a master’s degree in zoology in 1932.
 Although she intended to pursue a doctorate, she took a teaching position to support her family during the Great Depression.